-For many young Chinese people, the ‘M’ word is already on their mind when going on a date.
-‘Compatibility’ is a big issue when choosing a partner, and it can be said that even in the modern day, marriage can often be a pragmatic decision rather than once based on love or romance.
+For many young Chinese people, the ‘M’ word is already on their minds when going on a date.
+‘Compatibility’ is a big issue when choosing a partner, and it can be said that even in the modern-day, marriage can often be a pragmatic decision rather than one based on love or romance.
 For many Chinese women, a man needs to have good prospects and be able to buy an apartment and a car.

 Here are some useful vocabulary words for going on a date, telling someone you like them, and maybe fancying a little bit more…

 来电 (lái diàn) Chemistry

 暗恋 (àn liàn) To have a crush on

 表白 (biǎo bái) / 告白 (gào bái) to express feelings

 确定关系 (què dìng) to confirm a relationship

 专一 (zhuān yī) one-track mind (focused on one thing)

 暧昧 (ài mèi) and 暧昧关系 (ài mèi guān xì) were previously used in the negative sense, of having an affair or shady relationship, however, it is not more commonly used to describe a relationship that hasn’t begun yet and the couple has yet to confirm their relationship ‘status’.